 JMF: Many people have a sense that the incarnation ended at the resurrection.
 In other words, Jesus does not continue to be fully human for us.
 Even at prayer they’re thinking of Jesus as being fully God, but no longer thinking of him as being fully human for us.

 PM: Yes.
 Torrance spends a great deal in his life’s work undermining that idea.
 Why would it be important for Torrance to undermine that idea?
-It would be important because if Christ is not risen from the dead and ascended into heaven, and continually mediating between us and the Father in his full divinity and full humanity, in his mind we have no human connection with God.
+It would be important because if Christ is not risen from the dead and ascended into heaven, and continually mediating between us and the Father in his full divinity and full humanity, in Torrance’s mind, we would then have no human connection with God.
 That’s one way of putting it.
 Another way of putting it that we’re not really saved humanly.

 For Torrance, Jesus’ continuing high priestly mediation is of the utmost importance, because if he is not the continuing mediator between us and God, then something else or someone else would have to be inserted into his place and would become for us the supposed mediation between us and God.
 We would be cut off from God by even thinking of such another mediator, because there is no such thing — it would compromise God’s oneness and God’s three-ness.

 God mediates himself to us, the Father through the Son in the Spirit, and to even suppose that there could be some intermediary other than Jesus Christ, the Word of God incarnate who continues to mediate humanly and divinely, would compromise both his divinity and his humanity and the meaning of our salvation.
 So there’s a lot at stake.

 JMF: What are examples of other mediators that anyone has proposed?